Pickachu/reisse/README.md

 So far it only lists things, with some hope i'll make it predict my future schedule for today.

+And remember: récalwa nácoina (it's a wundeful day to be alive)

 ### Install dependencies

 With Node.js installed, run the following one liner from the root folder: